sterzhang/sterzhang.github.io/_pages/about.md

 # 🔥 News
+- *2024.07*: &nbsp; Attended CogSci 2024 in Rotterdam, Netherlands, and gave an oral presentation on-site.
+The atmosphere is fantastic!
 - *2024.05*: &nbsp; Won **First Prize** in the 17th China Undergraduate Computer Design Competition of Middle South Division (Award Rate: 3% division-wide).
 - *2024.03*: &nbsp; One paper is accepted by CogSci24 (**Oral**) ([2024 Cognitive Science Society Annual Conference](https://cognitivesciencesociety.org/cogsci-2024/)). 👏👏
 - *2024.01*: Our work of [FuzzLLM](https://arxiv.org/abs/2309.05274) is invited to present at one of the top hacker conventions -- [*ShmooCon 2024*](https://www.shmoocon.org/speakers/#fuzzllm)!